aws-samples/twingraph/README.md

 ## Credits

-This open source framework was developed by the Autonomous Computing Team within Amazon Web Services (AWS) Worldwide Specialist Organization (WWSO), led by Vidyasagar Ananthan and Satheesh Maheswaran, with contributions from Cheryl Abundo on Amazon EKS Blueprints.
+This open source framework was developed by the Autonomous Computing Team within Amazon Web Services (AWS) Worldwide Specialist Organization (WWSO), led by Vidyasagar Ananthan and Satheesh Maheswaran, with contributions from Cheryl Abundo on Amazon EKS Blueprints, David Sauerwein on applications, and Ross Pivovar for initial testing and identifying issues.
 The authors acknowledge and thank Adam Rasheed for his leadership and support to our team, and to Alex Iankoulski for his detailed guidance and contributions on Docker tools and expertise in reviewing the code.